DevExpress/testcafe-studio-docs/documentation/guides/record-tests/test-actions/assertions.md

     To add this option, click the **Add Timeout** button in the assertion parameters area.

-    If you do not add this option, the default timeout is used.
-You can specify it by the *Assertion Timeout* options in the [Record Configuration](../../../user-interface/record-configuration-dialog.md) and [Run Configruations](../../../user-interface/run-configurations-dialog.md##advanced-options) dialogs.
+    The default timeout is used if you do not add this option.
+To specify the default timeout, use the *Assertion Timeout* options in the [Record Configuration](../../../user-interface/record-configuration-dialog.md) and [Run Configruations](../../../user-interface/run-configurations-dialog.md##advanced-options) dialogs.

 * *Message* - an assertion message that is displayed in the report if the test fails.
 To add this option, click the **Add Message** button in the assertion parameters area.